-A net zero water claim is a significant achievement for a site or facility.
-UL’s Environmental Claim Validation provides buyers confidence in the reliability of manufacturers’ claimed statements.
+A net-zero water claim is a significant achievement for a site or facility.
+The UL Environmental Claim Validation provides buyers confidence in the reliability of manufacturers’ claimed statements.
 We are one of the world's most trusted names in product safety and certification.
 Through our Environmental Claim Validation (ECV) program, your business can leverage the UL ECV Mark to differentiate your products and services in your industry.

 Increasing water scarcity concerns

 Water scarcity is increasingly an area of sustainability concern linked to climate change.

 The World Health Organization estimated that in less than four years, half of the world’s population will be living in water-stressed areas.
 (Source: https://www.who.int/news-room/fact-sheets/detail/drinking-water.)

 While policy related to enterprise water conservation is fragmented, investors point to water scarcity as the next underestimated physical risk category, according to Blackrock from an interview with Bloomberg.
 Consumers are starting to awaken to the issue, especially in high water use industries.